 2022–2024: Market Chills (But Doesn’t Freeze)

-By the way, in the past year alone, Banksy paintings have been averaging around $85K at auction, while his sculptures usually bring in about $16K—proof that his canvas work still rules the roost.
+BTW, in the past 12 months, Banksy’s paintings have been averaging around $81K at auction, and his sculptures are pulling in about $15.6K.

 Why Are People Still Buying Banksy in 2025?